 What Color to Wear as a Guest?

-Most importantly, make sure you stay away from the color of the bridal party or any color that would clash with it.
-Cloudy winter days are gray.
-Cheer up the mood and go for jewel or gemstone colors like citrine, amethyst, ruby, garnet, emerald, jade, aquamarine, sapphire, or lapis.
-Other great colors are the classic winter neutrals like black, navy, chocolate brown, tan, green, gray or burgundy.
-Wearing metalic colors is also a great choice.
-Stay away from pastels.
-They not only add seemingly weight, but they also look inappropriate for the season.
+Avoid the color of the bridal party and any color that would clash with it.
+Gemstone colors like citrine, amethyst, ruby, garnet, emerald, jade, aquamarine, sapphire, or lapis as well classic winter neutrals like black, navy, chocolate brown, tan, green, gray or burgundy are great choices.
+Or dare wearing metallic.

-Here some winter gowns for guests at a nuptial that look super chic.
-I have two dresses from this brand.
-Their garments look much more expensive than they are and show great craftsmanship.
-For more and how to wear your (semi-)formal attire latter check this review of Ever Pretty dresses.
+You can find awesome, affordable winter wedding guest dresses at Ever Pretty.
+I have five dresses from this brand.
+Their garments look much more expensive than they are, and show great craftsmanship.
+For more, and how to wear your (semi-)formal attire later check this review of Ever Pretty dresses.